santagoy/san-tagoy-xyz/content/games/Wanton Pinoy Spaghetti/violence.md

 - numbers are halved

 If the result exceeds the sum of their total morale, they flee or surrender.

-Players must choose when their characters commit to either.
+Players' prerogative for when their characters fold.